-The latest ScottRasmussen.com survey found that 60% of voters nationwide now believe it is at least somewhat likely President Trump will be successful in next year’s campaign.
-That’s up from 57% in May, 54% in April, 50% in March and 46% in February.
+The latest ScottRasmussen.com survey found that 63% of voters nationwide now believe it is at least somewhat likely President Trump will be successful in next year’s campaign.
+That’s up from 60% in July, 57% in May, 54% in April, 50% in March and 46% in February.

 In the race to challenge the president in 2020, Joe Biden and Bernie Sanders currently lead all other Democrats.
-However, only Biden leads the president in a general election match-up.
-His lead has been declining in recent months.
+Polling has shown Biden to be the strongest candidate against the president in general election match-ups.

 We provide daily updates on the president’s job approval and the generic congressional ballot.
 We also provide regular updates on the economy, health care, immigration, Congress, ratings of Congressional leaders, Election 2020, the Democratic Primaries, Trust in Government, and which party voters trust on key issues.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).